XVI

 A narrow bed with four posts was the sphere to which Mr. Taylor was

 now restricted.
-But between the posts at the foot of the bed — still the
+But between the posts at the foot of the bed — still

 map!
-Yes, there it hung, the map of the whole of China, and round about
+Yes, there it hung, the map of the whole of China, and round

-him day and night was the Presence to which he had access in the name of
+him day and night was the Presence to which he had access in the

 Jesus.
-Long after, when prayer had been fully answered and the pioneers
+Long after, when prayer had been fully answered and the

-of the Mission were preaching Christ far and wide throughout those inland
+of the Mission were preaching Christ far and wide throughout those

 provinces, a leader of the Church of Scotland said to Mr. Taylor: